smileys-tavern/gabbler/README.md

 ## Deployment

-1. Ensure .deliver/config and rel/config.exs are up to date for your env and define a build server (see distillery and eDeliver docs)
+1. Ensure .deliver/config and rel/config.exs are up to date for your env and define a build server if necessary (see distillery and eDeliver docs)

-2. Make sure Git repo is up to date
+2. Make sure Git repo/fork is up to date

 3. mix edeliver build release --mix-env=prod